Rwbrandt/Candlestick_Analysis/README.md

 -----
 ## Core Hypothesis
 - Can machine learning increase the returns resulting from the implementation of a candlestick charting trading strategy?
+- Is there a Machine Learning model that can produce positive returns?
+- Can our position be optimized for the best returns possible?
+- Which Machine Learning method would produce the best results?
+- What division of assets provides us with the best overall results?
 -----
 ## Data Utilized
 - Historical Eterium Prices from January 6th 2022 to January 26th